Mountain Hardwear Ghost Whisperer/2

 See the Men's MH Ghost Whisperer/2 See the Women's MH Ghost Whisperer/2

-Ultralight without feeling ultra-compromised, the updated-for-2019 Ghost Whisperer/2 is one of the lightest fully featured down jackets on the market.
+Ultralight without feeling ultra-compromised, the Mountain Hardwear Ghost Whisperer/2 is one of the lightest fully featured down jackets on the market.
 Despite hitting a sub-9-ounce weight (for the men’s hoody model), Mountain Hardwear managed to retain pockets and fit adjustments—not to mention impressive warmth.
 As with any lightweight gear, there are inherent sacrifices, but we’re happy to report that it has confidently withstood a range of hiking, biking, and casual outings with minimal complaints.
 For the fast-and-light trekker on a mission to cut weight, the Ghost Whisperer/2 remains a top choice.
-Below we break down the Ghost Whisperer’s warmth, weight and packability, durability, fit and sizing, and more.
-To see how it stacks up, see our article on the best down jackets.
+Below we break down the Ghost Whisperer’s performance.
+To see how it stacks up to the competition, see our articles on the best down jackets and best midlayers.

 Mountain Hardwear accomplishes this impressive warmth by packing 3 ounces of lofty—and responsibly sourced—800-fill-power down into the Ghost Whisperer/2.
 When stacked up with the competition, it compares well.
 The aforementioned Arc’teryx Cerium SL has higher-quality down (850-fill) and mixes in synthetic in certain areas, but it’s draftier in windy conditions and falls short in warmth.
 Stepping up to a jacket like the Feathered Friends Eos gets you premium 900-fill—and more of it at 3.7 ounces—but at the cost of a couple ounces of total weight.
 Overall, when taking into consideration its weight, packability, and intended use, we find nothing to complain about regarding its warmth.
 And an interesting side note on the Ghost Whisperer is that the weight of the down accounts for about 35 percent of the total weight of the jacket—impressive indeed.

 If your down jacket search has led you to the Ghost Whisperer/2, chances are weight is a big factor.
 On our scale, the men’s hooded jacket in a size medium weighed 8.5 ounces (the listed weight is 8.8).
-Compared to others in this category, very few have it beat, including the Montbell Ex Light Down Anorak (7.6 oz.) and Arc’teryx Cerium SL Hoody (7.6 oz.).
-However, both jackets make notable sacrifices in features and warmth.
+Compared to others in this category, very few have it beat, including the Montbell Ex Light Down Anorak (7.6 oz.), Arc’teryx Cerium SL Hoody (7.6 oz.), and Mountain Hardwear’s own Ghost Whisperer UL (6.7 oz.).
+However, all three jackets make notable sacrifices in features and warmth.
 More appropriate comparisons to the Ghost Whisperer/2, such as the moderately warmer Feathered Friends Eos (10.6 oz.) and Arc’teryx Cerium LT Hoody (10.8 oz.), fall well short in weight.
-It's worth noting that Mountain Hardwear also offers the Phantom Hoody (9.9 oz.), which has a very similar overall design as the Ghost Whisperer but includes a thicker shell fabric for a bump in durability.

 Packability is another strong suit of the Ghost Whisperer/2.
 Just turn the right hand pocket inside out, stuff the jacket, and zip it up with the two-sided zipper.
 It’s not the absolute smallest in our down jacket round-up, but the thin rectangular shape makes for super easy stuffing into a pack—it even fits snugly into small hydration packs and bike jersey pockets.
 Just make sure to unstuff the jacket for long-term storage.
 As with all down jackets, keeping it compressed for too long can force out feathers, break down the clusters, and reduce the jacket’s lifespan.